MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wmitrace-tmffile.md

 ---
-title: "wmitrace.tmffile"
+title: "!wmitrace.tmffile"
-description: "The wmitrace.tmffile extension specifies a trace message format (TMF) file.
+description: "The !wmitrace.tmffile extension specifies a trace message format (TMF) file.
 The file specified by this extension is used to format trace messages displayed or written by other WMI tracing extensions."
-keywords: ["wmitrace.tmffile Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!wmitrace.tmffile Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref